Skip to main content

 5. Connect to kaia Node

 Since we are sending a transaction to the blockchain network, we need to connect to a kaia node.
-We will be using kaia's testnet Baobab.
+We will be using Kairos Testnet.

-We will import the caver-js and read module and connect to a kaia node in the Baobab network as shown below:
+We will import the caver-js and read module and connect to a kaia node in the Kairos network as shown below:

 const Caver = require('caver-js')